Breeding Location:

 Range and Habitat

-Caspian Tern: Breeds in scattered colonies from Mackenzie, Great Lakes, and Newfoundland south to the Gulf coast and Baja California.
+Caspian Tern: Breeds in scattered colonies from central Canada, Great Lakes, and Newfoundland south to the Gulf coast and Baja California.
 Spends winters north to California and North Carolina.
 Also breeds in Eurasia, Africa, and Australia.
 Preferred habitats include sandy or pebbly shores of lakes and large rivers and along coasts.

 Breeding and Nesting